 It improves the relationship between network service designers and the engineers who need to make the actual operational changes to the services.
 It also puts responsibility for automating network operations straight into the hands of the engineers.
 These are the people with the most knowledge and experience of the network.

 Digital transformation is disrupting businesses in every industry by breaking down barriers between people, businesses, and things.
 Organizations of all types, in every industry, are experiencing digital transformation.
 And they share a theme: Create new customer experiences, transform business models, and empower workforce innovation.

 An intent-based network bridges the gap between business and IT.
 It captures business intent and continuously aligns the end-to-end network with that intent.
 Intent can apply to application service levels, security policies, compliance, operational processes, and other business needs.

 A major technology shift is happening in our world, and it is centered on the Internet of Things (IoT).

 IoT is about connecting the unconnected.
 Most objects in the world are not connected to computer networks, but that paradigm is changing rapidly.
 Previously unconnected objects all around us are acquiring the ability to communicate with other objects and with people, resulting in new services and efficiencies in our daily lives.

 Because of the far-reaching benefits IoT can deliver, some theorize that it will be as transformative as the Industrial Revolution.

-Network security is any activity designed to protect the usability and integrity of your network and data.
-It includes both hardware and software technologies.
+Network and data security are designed to protect the usability and integrity of your network and data.
+This includes both hardware and software technologies.
 Effective network security manages access to the network.
 It targets a variety of threats and stops them from entering or spreading on your network.